Domașnea

 Domașnea (Domásnya) is a commune in Caraș-Severin County, western Romania with a population of 1,053 people as of 2021.
 It is composed of two villages, Cănicea (Szörénykanizsa) and Domașnea.

 Geography

 The commune is situated at 492 m altitude in the south-west part of Romania, in the east-central part of Caraș-Severin County.
 Its total area is 54 ha, having as neighbors Teregova to the north, Rusca to the northwest, Cornereva to the east, Cornea to the south, Mehadica to the southwest and Luncavița to the west.
 The distance between Domașnea and the county administrative center, Reșița, is 90 km.
 The other important cities are Caransebeș at 45 km and Băile Herculane at 25 km.

 Domașnea is crossed south to north by national road DN6 (part of European route E70).
 The train station serves the CFR Line 900, which connects the capital of the country, Bucharest, to the western city of Timișoara.

+The small river Domașnea, a tributary of the Luncavița, flows through the commune.